ariel-tchougang/wuxia-serverless-gen-ai-app/README.md

 - Add authentication with Cognito or JWT

 - Log prompts and completions to DynamoDB

-- Add a dropdown to choose model from

 - Add support for more models (Claude, Llama, etc.)